Everything YOU need to know about the Apple Watch 7, including specs, pricing and release

 Apple Watch Series 6: September 18, 2020

 How much will Apple's new watch cost?The Apple Watch Series 7 is expected to be available in stores at a price of 379 euros.
-Apple Watch Series prices have remained fairly constant over the years.
+Apple Watch Series prices have remained fairly consistent over the years.
 The prices of the three previous models were:

 Apple Watch Series 4: 379 EUR